No SEO expert would advise you to compromise on content or promise top rank with mediocre content.

 From my experience, being in communications for more than a decade and being a curious researcher all this while, I feel that there is some gap in one’s understanding, when someone asks a question comparing SEO and content.
 Research shows that customers or clients, whichever term you may prefer, perceive information in their own way, which may not match a messenger’s or a marketer’s expectation.
 A few days ago, I was watching Prof. Itamar Simonson, a professor of marketing at Stanford University, on YouTube delivering a lecture on how consumers are becoming more rational in their selection.
 This study was part of my current stint with research analysis at Humber College, Toronto.
 The video had some interesting insights on consumer trends.
 Simonson said, “When consumers can predict the absolute value of products, relative quality proxies and the ability of marketers to control things lose.”
 In other words, consumers now act rationally.
 The assumption that a communicator or a marketer can direct their “audience” in any direction does not hold strength anymore.
 Rather, the trend is the other way around.

-Communicators and marketers toil to find out what customers want rather than what they should want.
-By the way, I am using both communicators and marketers simultaneously for a simple reason that both professionals try to get their audience’s attention expecting a desired result.
-Their search may also justify the demand for various analysts (research, market, marketing etc.) and big data experts.
+Market researchers and communicators work hard to collect data on consumer preferences.
+By the way, I am talking about market researchers and communicators simultaneously for the simple reason that both professionals try to get their audiences’ attention to develop an understanding and for more informed decision making.
+Their search leads to demand for various analysts (research, market, marketing, etc.) and big data experts.
 Data, in simple words, is the trail of activities of the more than seven billion people on our planet.
 Of course, that has some exaggeration but you get my point.
 For instance, service providers are maintaining my records on traveling, health, food habits, likes, dislikes, and anything else that I may think of, to offer me tailored services and products.
 This data, when aggregated, cleaned and analyzed (through text or visualization) reveals some trends and patterns.
 These patterns and trends are not only of things that are existing but also of things that are not existing!
 By not existing I mean, for instance, during an analysis a researcher may find a few things that they never thought about researching or they never thought existed.

 Content Stays, SEO Follows